Paulmait/naturinex-app/PRIVACY_POLICY.md

-# Privacy Policy for MediScan
+# Privacy Policy for Naturinex

 **Last Updated: June 22, 2025**

 ## Introduction

-MediScan ("we," "our," or "us") is committed to protecting your privacy.
+Naturinex ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our mobile application and web service (the "Service").

 ## Information We Collect